google/skia/site/docs/dev/design/pdftheory.md

 PDF supports some of the xfer modes used in Skia directly.
-For those, it is simply a matter of setting the blend mode in the graphic state to the appropriate value (Normal/SrcOver, Multiply, Screen, Overlay, Darken, Lighten, !ColorDOdge, ColorBurn, HardLight, SoftLight, Difference, Exclusion).
+For those, it is simply a matter of setting the blend mode in the graphic state to the appropriate value (Normal/SrcOver, Multiply, Screen, Overlay, Darken, Lighten, !ColorDodge, ColorBurn, HardLight, SoftLight, Difference, Exclusion).
 Aside from the standard SrcOver mode, PDF does not directly support the porter-duff xfer modes though.
 Most of them (Clear, SrcMode, DstMode, DstOver, SrcIn, DstIn, SrcOut, DstOut) can be emulated by various means, mostly by creating form